msperlin/msperlin-blog/content/code/shiny/_index.md

 [PIRF](https://www.msperlin.com/shiny/PIRF/) - Shiny app for book _Poupando e Investindo em Renda Fixa_.

-[Panela-Tennis](https://msperlin.shinyapps.io/PanelaTenis/) - This is a personal project for a dashboard of tennis matches in my club, [Sogipa](https://www.sogipa.com.br/web/).
-All data is collect with a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfmDsMe9d-pNOsBZHxQeQJEsp0KoCzTAJLAmnQaKHMffUxG8A/viewform).
-Only double matches (four people in court) are included.

 [bgs-shiny](https://www.msperlin.com/shiny/bgs/) -- Provides a web interface to R package BatchGetSymbols, allowing the user to download parsed data from Yahoo Finance, along with other analytical plots.